Reducing Radon in Drinking Water

-United States Environmental Protection Agency (USEPA) web site.
+- United States Environmental Protection Agency (USEPA) web site.
 2012.
-Proposed Radon in Drinking Water Regulation.
+Proposed Radon in

-United States Environmental Protection Agency (USEPA): Indoor Environments Division.
+- United States Environmental Protection Agency (USEPA): Indoor Environments Division.
 2012.
 A Citizen's Guide to Radon: The Guide to Protecting Yourself and Your Family From Radon.
+16 pp.

-Pennsylvania Department of Environmental Protection, Bureau of Radiation Protection, Pennsylvania Radon Information Center.
+- Pennsylvania Department of Environmental Protection, Bureau of Radiation Protection, Pennsylvania Radon Information Center.
 2012.
 Pennsylvania Citizen’s Guide to Radon: The Guide to Protecting Yourself and Your Family from Radon.
+24 pp.

-National Research Council.
+- National Research Council.
 1999.
 Risk Assessment of Radon in Drinking Water.
 Washington, DC: The National Academies Press.
+296 pp.

-For additional information on all aspects of managing a private water system, contact your local Penn State Extension office or consult the Water Resources Extension web site
+For additional information on all aspects of managing a private water system, contact your local Penn State Extension office or consult the Penn State Extension Water Quality website.

 Thanks to the following individuals who reviewed this publication: